vivekmathema/GCxGC-CRISP/README.md

 ------------------------------------------------------------------------------------------------------------------

-The CRISP software will be under constant development and minor bugs will be fixed overtime.
-The main goal of making the software open source is for letting larger community to participate, fork and assist in custom use and development of Deep learning-based techniques in GC×GC-TOFMS contour image metabolomics.
+** The CRISP software will be under constant development and minor bugs will be fixed overtime.** The main goal of making the software open source is for letting larger community to participate, fork and assist in custom use and continous development of Deep learning-based techniques in GC×GC-TOFMS contour image metabolomics.